Phy-Exp-3x10/.github/profile/README.md

-# Theta Software Group
+# Thetasoft

-Theta Software Group was created to simplify repetitive data analysis in Python, especially in experimental research.
+Thetasoft was created to simplify repetitive data analysis in Python, especially in experimental research.

 ## Wulkplot